Image Slider

 Join this Hakata yatai tour: 7 dishes & 4 drinks at 4 food stalls

-Teppanyaki tip: While not street food, Hakata no Ouka serves up some of the best teppanyaki in Fukuoka and is worth a visit!
+Teppanyaki tip: While not street food, Hakata no Ouka serves up some of the best teppanyaki in Fukuoka and is definitely worth a visit!

-What Do Yatai Sell?
+What Does Yatai Dell?

 A bowl of Hakata ramen with seaweed, sesame, noodles and pork